golioth/reference-design-template/README.md

 firmware updates.
 To do so, you need a binary compiled with a different version number than what is currently running on the device.

+> [!NOTE]
-> Note: if a newer release is available than what your device is
+> If a newer release is available than what your device is currently
-> currently running you, may download the pre-compiled binary that ends
+> running, you may download the pre-compiled binary that ends in
-> in `_update.bin` and use it in step 2 below.
+> `_update.bin` and use it in step 2 below.

 1. Update the version number in the `VERSION` file and perform a pristine (important) build to incorporate the version change.